garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

    ![](media/garagehive-creating-a-purchase-order1.gif)

-1. Enter the supplier name to order from in the **Vendor No.** column and select from the list.
+2. Enter the supplier name to order from in the **Vendor No.** column.
 If there are several parts from the same supplier, enter the same supplier in all the item lines.
-1. If, on the other hand, some items are from a different supplier, enter the relevant supplier name in the **Vendor No.** column.
-This creates separate purchase orders for the different suppliers.
+3. If, on the other hand, some items are from a different supplier, enter the relevant supplier name in the **Vendor No.** column.
+This will ensure that separate Purchase Orders are created for each supplier.
-1. Select the **Purchase (Special)** checkbox column on all item lines that need to be ordered, even if they are from different suppliers.
+4. Select the **Purchase (Special)** checkbox column on all item lines that need to be ordered, even if they are from different suppliers.

    ![](media/garagehive-creating-a-purchase-order2.gif)

-1. Select **Parts** from the menu bar, then **Create Purchase Order(s)**.
+5. Select **Parts** from the menu bar, then **Create Purchase Order(s)**.
 The purchase order will be created and its number will be indicated on the alert.
 If several suppliers are selected, an alert will be shown for each supplier.

    ![](media/garagehive-creating-a-purchase-order3.gif)

-1. The Purchase Order(s) have now been created and are ready for the parts to be ordered.
+6. The Purchase Order(s) have now been created and are ready for the parts to be ordered.
 The next step will be to receive the parts and post the Purchase Order.

    ![](media/garagehive-creating-a-purchase-order4.gif)

-1. When you receive and post the Purchase Order for parts ordered from a Jobsheet, the Jobsheet line in the **Check** column is updated with a parcel icon (📦) to indicate that the items have been received as ordered.
+7. When you receive and post the Purchase Order for parts ordered from a Jobsheet, the Jobsheet line in the **Check** column is updated with a parcel icon (📦) to indicate that the items have been received as ordered.

    ![](media/garagehive-parcel-icon-jobsheet-line1.png)

-1. Click on the parcel icon, to open the **Posted Purchase Receipt** of the part.
+8. Click on the parcel icon, to open the **Posted Purchase Receipt** of the part.

    ![](media/garagehive-parcel-icon-jobsheet-line2.gif)

-1. If the vendor selected does not have the items, or there is a problem ordering, you can unlink the Jobsheet from the purchase order by selecting the **Unlink From Purchase Document** action under **Parts** in the menu bar, allowing you to create a new purchase order with a different supplier.
+9. If the vendor selected does not have the items, or there is a problem ordering, you can unlink the Jobsheet from the purchase order by selecting the **Unlink From Purchase Document** action under **Parts** in the menu bar, allowing you to create a new purchase order with a different supplier.
-1. Delete the lines from the previously created purchase order(s).
+10. Delete the lines from the previously created purchase order(s).

    ![](media/garagehive-creating-a-purchase-order5.gif)